 These Popsicle Stick Stars by Frugal Fun for Boys and Girls are on our to-do list this year.
 We’re going to make a ours silver and gold, and string them into a garland.

-And the last dose of cuteness today comes in the form of this classic popsicle stick sled ornament by FireFlies and Mud Pies.
+Popsicle stick sled ornament by FireFlies and Mud Pies.

 Get the 3-5 Playful Preschool e-Book!

-25+preschool activities by 25 bloggers, 10 printables, plus links to 50 additional crafts and activities all for $8.99!
+25+ Preschool activities by 25 bloggers, 10 printables, PLUS 50 links to activities not featured in the book.